ninaelkadi/katsura/README.md

 ### Conclusion

-We don’t tend to think much of trees as social actors.
-They are, after all, immobile and thus appear to be nonpredatory.
-But, if we calibrate our attention to their temporal and spatial scales, we get a complicated history of a tree across different times and places.
+One tree’s story opens a web of different stories.
+Old trees, much like Dumbarton Oaks' katsura, are contemporaneous with historic events.
+And by telling their story we see how the around them has changed and stayed the same.
+But trees are more than just narrative devices: we name places after trees and our culture is influenced by our interaction with them.
+Despite <span eid="Q60772055">plant blindness</span> associated with a society distant from them, they are nonetheless central to our lives.
+Historian Eric Rutkow’s book _American Canopy: Trees, Forests, and the Making of a Nation_ illustrates the importance of trees in the United States' nation-building from the colonial period to today.
+If we calibrate our attention to the temporal and spatial scales of trees, we get a complicated history of a tree across different times and places.
 It also complicates the notion of a historic garden, in particular, the one at Dumbarton Oaks.
-It is a historic garden designed by Beatrix Farrand—historic in the sense that yes, Farrand designed a beautiful garden, but the land in which she laid out her vision had a particular history that superseded her.
+It is a historic garden designed by Beatrix Farrand—historic in the sense that yes, Farrand designed a beautiful garden, but also historic in the sense that the land in which she laid out her vision had a particular history that superseded her.
 The landscape was not a _tabula rasa_, an empty land upon which Farrand then engraved her design.
 The katsura is a case in point in how landscapes are constantly changing, and the various organisms that live on them change.
-But perhaps more interestingly is the power of trees: we move them across seas for their beauty-and plant them where their ancestors once sat before.
+But perhaps more interestingly is the power of trees: we move them across seas for their beauty-and unknowingly plant them where their ancestors once sat before.

 # References
 [^ref1]: Diane Kostial McGuire, ed.,  _Beatrix Farrand’s Plant Book for Dumbarton Oaks_ (Washington, DC: Dumbarton Oaks, Trustees for Harvard University, 1980), 19.
 [^ref2]: Parsons & Sons Co. et al., _Descriptive Catalogue of Hardy Ornamental Trees, Flowering Shrubs and Vines : Including Rhododendrons, Roses, Magnolias, Chinese and Ghent Azaleas, Camellias, Japanese Maples and Other Rare and Choice Plants_ (Flushing, N.Y: Parsons & Sons Co, 1888), https://doi.org/10.5962/bhl.title.85258.
 [^ref3]: McGuire, 19.
 [^ref4]: Peter R. Crane and Ashley DuVal, “766.
 CERCIDIPHYLLUM MAGNIFICUM: Systematic Placement and Fossil History of Cercidiphyllum Siebold & Zuccarini: Cercidiphyllaceae,” Curtis’s Botanical Magazine 30, no. 3 (2013): 177–92, 177.
 [^ref5]: Shanshan Zhu et al., “Genomic Insights on the Contribution of Balancing Selection and Local Adaptation to the Long‐term Survival of a Widespread Living Fossil Tree, Cercidiphyllum Japonicum,” New Phytologist 228, no. 5 (December 2020): 1674–89 (1674), https://doi.org/10.1111/nph.16798.
 [^ref6]: Crane and DuVal, 177.
 [^ref7]: Nicolas FiÉvÉ, “The Genius Loci of Katsura: Literary Landscapes in Early Modern Japan,” Studies in the History of Gardens & Designed Landscapes 37, no. 2 (April 3, 2017): 134–56 (149), https://doi.org/10.1080/14601176.2016.1239402.
 [^ref8]: Thomas R. H Havens, “Seeking Japanese Plants in Europe and North America” (Honolulu: University of Hawaii Press, 2020), 57–78 (57), https://doi.org/10.1515/9780824883447-005.
 [^ref9]: Ibid., 66.
 [^ref10]: Ibid., 67.
 [^ref11]: James Almeida and Thaïsa Way, “Land and Labor: Dumbarton Oaks Prior to 1920,” News Item, Dumbarton Oaks, https://www.doaks.org/newsletter/news-archives/2021/land-and-labor-dumbarton-oaks-prior-to-1920.
 [^ref12]: _Evening star_.
 (Washington, D.C.), 10 March 1929. _Chronicling America: Historic American Newspapers_.
 Lib. of Congress. <https://chroniclingamerica.loc.gov/lccn/sn83045462/1929-03-10/ed-1/seq-88/>
 [^ref13]: “William H. Beckett (U.S. National Park Service)”, https://www.nps.gov/people/william-h-beckett.htm.
 [^ref14]: _The Gardener’s Monthly and Horticulturist_, vol. v.18 (1876) (Philadelphia, Pa: Charles H. Marot, 1876), https://www.biodiversitylibrary.org/item/30501.
 54.
 [^ref15]: Peter Del Tredici, “The Introduction of Japanese Plants Into North America,” The Botanical Review 83, no. 3 (September 2017): 215–52 (228), https://doi.org/10.1007/s12229-017-9184-3.
 [^ref16]: _The Gardener's Monthly_, 54.
 [^ref17]: Del Tredici, 228.
 [^ref18]:
 [^ref19]: Del Tredici, 234.
 [^ref20]: Kissena Nurseries. and Henry G. Gilbert Nursery and Seed Trade Catalog Collection., Wholesale Catalogue of R.B.
 Parsons & Co. for Fall of 1874, vol. 1874 (Flushing, Queens Co., N.Y: [Kissena Nurseries], 1874), https://www.biodiversitylibrary.org/item/160584.
 Page 4.
 [^ref21]: James Berrall, “Topographical Map of Property Belonging to Robert Woods Bliss, Esq., Washington, D.C.,” 1922, Dumbarton Oaks Garden Archives, https://images.hollis.harvard.edu/primo-explore/viewcomponent/L/HVD_VIA8001614134?vid=HVD_IMAGES&imageId=urn-3:doak.reslib:100070038.
 [^ref22]: I am grateful to Michael S. Dosmann, Keeper of the Living Collection at Arnold Arboretum, for this insight.
 [^ref23]: John Saul, _Wholesale Catalogue of Fruit, Evergreen and Ornamental Trees Shrubs, Roses, and Greenhouse Plants for the Autumn of 1894 and Spring of 1895_, vol. 1895 (Washington, D.C: John Saul, 1895), https://www.biodiversitylibrary.org/item/134472.
-Page 11.

-[^ref24]: Interview with Ron Henderson.
+Page 11.   [^ref24]: Interview with Ron Henderson.
 March 22, 2023.